 A lot of people asked a lot of questions about Minecraft 1.6.
 Here are your answers.

 The Minecraft 1.6 update changes how the game is launched.
 Unfortunately, said changes also break MultiMC.

 That’s hard to say right now.
 To be honest, I’m not currently working on it ...

 Some of you who follow me on Twitter may know that I’ve recently been working on a new project called Synctron.
 Synctron is a website that synchronizes YouTube videos, allowing you to watch videos online with other people at the same time.
 Synctron allows you to create rooms and give people links to your room so that they can join and watch videos with you.
 Each room also has its own chat area too where you can discuss the video with others who are watching.

-Currently, Synctron is still in the early stages of development, but I've decided to put up a "testing" version of it while I work on it.
-If you'd like to give it a try, just head on over to synctron.tv and join any room you'd like.
-If you'd like to create your own room, simply type http://synctron.tv/room/<your room name> into your browser's address bar (yes, there will be an easier way to create rooms in the future).
-Please keep in mind that this is still a testing version, not an official release, so don't stare directly at the bugs.
+Currently, Synctron is still in the early stages of development, but I’ve decided to put up a “testing” version of it while I work on it.
+If you’d like to give it a try, just head on over to synctron.tv and join any room you’d like.
+If you’d like to create your own room, simply create an account, log in, and click the “Create Room” button in the top right corner of the page.
+Please keep in mind that this is still a testing version, not an official release, so don’t stare directly at the bugs.

 I woke up this morning and decided to check Twitter to see if anything interesting was happening, when a certain unfortunate situation came to my attention.
 Cloudy, one of the developers of the Computer Craft mod needs funds in order to get to America so he can try to claim custody of his daughter.
 His daughter “has reportedly been sexually abused and has been neglected by her mother.”
 He wrote a blog post about it and I strongly encourage you to go and read it here.